Weekend in the mountain metropolis

 Few miles before Neiva

-6 Responses to “Weekend in the mountain metropolis”
+6 Replies to “Weekend in the mountain metropolis”

 1. This was a wonderful post!
 I have been following your journey since the beginning and I am enjoying it so much!
 I wish you great luck and wonderful discoveries in the future.
 I can’t wait to see what the road brings you!